-You are eligible for option if you meet one of the following conditions:
+You are eligible for option if 1 of the following situations applies to you:

-Under special circumstances, children who, in the past, have been acknowledged by law or by establishment of paternity or adopted by a Dutch parent also qualify for the option procedure.
+Under special circumstances, children who, in the past, have been acknowledged by law or by establishment of paternity or adopted by a Dutch parent or a parent that could have become a Dutch citizen through option also qualify for the option procedure.

 What documents do you need?

 Other documents may also be necessary.
 For more information about the documents, please contact your municipality.

 You can fill in the option statement in the municipality where you live.
 You also fill out a form stating that you will make a declaration of solidarity.
 You will make this declaration during the naturalisation ceremony.

 The option procedure costs money.
 You pay when you make the option statement.
 You must also pay for children who are included with your option statement.
 Is the option statement not confirmed or do you withdraw your option statement?
 You will not get any money back.

 It is possible that your name needs to be established.
 Establishing your name is required if you do not have a last name or or a first name.
 For example, if you have one name or multiple names without a distinction between the last name and first names.

 Your minor child can only apply for Dutch citizenship together with you.
 You then include your child on the form.
 Your child must be living in Netherlands at the time of the application and have a valid residence permit.
 Children of 16 and 17 years of age must be present for the application.
 They must also indicate that they agree with the application.